dewolfe001/card2website/README.md

 - `uploads/` – uploaded images (ignored in Git)
 - `generated_sites/` – generated HTML output (ignored in Git)
 - `naics_classifications` – table storing NAICS code results
-- `website_images` – table storing additional images uploaded for a site
+- `website_images` – table storing additional images uploaded for a site along with user and URL metadata

 Users can review the extracted text on the preview page, make corrections, and generate the site from their edited version.
 The edits are stored in the new `ocr_edits` table.